 Cat 5e Cabling for Networks

-The Cat 5e network cabling standard is backward compatible with the original Cat 5 and Cat 3 standards.
+The Cat 5e network cabling standard is backwards compatible with the original Cat 5 and Cat 3 standards.
 Patch cables that connect network devices will be labelled according to their Categories, such as CAT5 or CAT5e Ethernet cables.
 Category 5 cabling is also used in telephone and video applications.
 Cat 5 and 5e network cables have a maximum 100-metre run length.
 If an installation requires a longer cable run, a switch or a repeater will be needed.

 Cat 5 Cable is Widely Implemented